 - Sort them from light to dark.

-- Sort paintings based on subject matter.
-Mythology, nature, religious, portraits, and so on.
+- Sort paintings based on the subject matter – mythology, nature, religious, portraits, and so on.

 - Look for shapes in paintings, people with their bodies making triangles, buildings made of squares, and so on.